external-secrets/external-secrets/docs/provider-kubernetes.md

 A `SecretStore` points to a **specific namespace** in the target Kubernetes Cluster.
 You are able to retrieve all secrets from that particular namespace given you have the correct set of RBAC permissions.

-The `SecretStore` reconciler checks if you have read access for secrets in that namespace using `SelfSubjectAccessReview`.
+The `SecretStore` reconciler checks if you have read access for secrets in that namespace using `SelfSubjectRulesReview`.
 See below on how to set that up properly.

 ### External Secret Spec